ilyagru/Movsea/README.md

 ### Why multiple languages?

 We initially did not take into account the amount of necessary resources for this task.
-Because of this, the most optimal language was chosen according to the speed of development and the simplicity of writing algorithms.
+Because of this, the most optimal language was chosen according to the speed of development and the simplicity of writing algorithms (Python).
 But just as soon as we moved to the processing of the arrays of frames, the mistake became immediately clear.
 At that time, we needed a very stable development and the possibility of visual analysis of frames, so the choice fell on Delphi on which the most complete version of the program was created later.
 But because of problems with commercial use and the need for a multi-platform server part, in the end, the C++ language was chosen which met all the criteria except complexity.

 ### Which algorithms were used?